Parish Share Explained

 The Parish Share principles of mutuality and providing for the needs of all, as opposed to the ‘survival of the fittest’, are somewhat at odds with many attitudes we might encounter in our 21st Century world.
 And yet as Christians, we are bound together as members of the Body of Christ, called to live as generous disciples extending the love of God to the whole world.
 By ensuring that the church may offer ministry beyond those communities which could readily afford it, Parish Share is a means of justice, of true, Christ-centred generosity and even sharing the very love of God, no less.

-Diocesan Budget 2023
+Diocesan Budget 2024

-The budget information and share spending have been reproduced in this Concise Guide which you are welcome to download and poster which you can print and display in church.
+The budget information and share spending have been reproduced in this Guide which you are welcome to download and poster which you can print and display in church.

 How Is Parish Share Calculated?